plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/3rd Level/Counterspell.md

 ### Counterspell
 *3rd-level abjuration*
-**Casting Time:** 1 reaction, When you see a creature within 60 feet of you casting a spell
+**Casting Time:** 1 reaction; When you see a creature within 60 feet of you casting a spell
 **Range:** 60 feet
 **Components:** S
 **Duration:** Instantaneous